ibizaman/selfhostblocks/demo/homeassistant/README.md

 $ nix run nixpkgs#openssl -- rand -hex 64
 ```

-If you choose a password too small, ldap could refuse to start.
+If you choose a password too small, some services could refuse to start.

-#### Why do we need the VM's public key {#demo-homeassistant-public-key-necessity}
+#### Why do we need the VM's public key {#demo-homeassistant-tips-public-key-necessity}

 The [`sops.yaml`](./sops.yaml) file describes what private keys can decrypt and encrypt the
 [`secrets.yaml`](./secrets.yaml) file containing the application secrets.
 Usually, you will create and add